rmartin-msft/chaos/docs/readme.md

 ![Image](images/StopAppServicePermissions.jpg)

-## Generate some load for the serivce.
+## Generate some load for the service.

 We'll need some load to test the service is working.
 A starter Azure Load Test is available in the repo, which you can use to generate some background load on the site.
 The load-test creates a light background load, by logging and lookign for past orders.
 You can get the load test from the `jmeter` folder in this repo.